-The BaoFeng UV5RA I use gets good signal & audio reports.
+The dual band 5w 144/440 BaoFeng UV5RA's we use get good signal & audio reports.
 This antenna allows me to reach several repeaters that I could not while using a 7" or 15" rubber duck indoors.

 There is 8' additional PVC mast below the patio roof line, recessed in the corner post.
 In emergencies the antenna could easily be raised for better performance.